Len42/Synth/modules/Buff-Mult/README.md

 - Two 1:3 channels - each channel copies an input signal to three outputs
 - Input of channel 1 is normalled to channel 2, making a 1:6 multiple when only one input is used
 - Outputs are buffered so that they don't affect each other, unlike a passive multiple
+- Blinking lights show when a signal is active and whether it's a CV or audio signal

 ### Notes
 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.